Seattle area: We just experienced a wildly warm, record-breaking series of days in January

 Around 1 p.m., thermometers at Seattle-Tacoma International Airport recorded a high temperature of 56 degrees, 1 degree higher than the day’s previous record set in 2011.

-“Things (the rain system) broke up and the sun was shining,” said Johnny Berg, a meteorologist for the National Weather Service.
+“Things (the rain system) broke up and the sun was shining,” said Johnny Burg, a meteorologist for the National Weather Service.
 “It was a little bit warmer than we thought, too, just by a few degrees.”

 Most Read Stories